 What about the Wood?

-There is something deeply satisfying (even therapeutic!) in turning any raw material into a finished article and woodturning is no exception.
-Turning wood lends itself to the production of so many different things, some functional, some decorative and some might even be described as artistic.
-As a craft, it isn’t the easiest or the safest but despite this, aspiring woodturners devote time and effort to learn how to turn.
-For me, it is the wide scope available in both the materials available and the turned wood produced that hold the attraction.
-As a medium, wood can be used with a plethora of other materials and finishes.
-Woodturning always seems able to deliver something new.
-It’s also the use of a simple and fundamentally ancient machine and tools to turn an ancient material into something desirable, useful or aspirational.
+There is something deeply satisfying (even therapeutic!) in turning a raw material into a finished article and woodturning is no exception.
+Turning wood lends itself to the production of so many different things.
+Some can be functional, some are decorative and some might even be described as artistic.
+As a craft, woodturning it isn’t the easiest or the safest.
+Despite this, many aspiring woodturners devote time and effort to learn how to turn.
+For me it’s the wide range of materials available and the final products that inspire me to turn wood.

 What is Woodturning?